slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 </body></html>
 ```

-This is because we need to URL encode the value of the `bookid` parameter otherwise the query becomes invalid.
+This is because I need to URL encode the value of the `bookid` parameter otherwise the query becomes invalid.

 I modified the script to support a 2nd argument that contains extra data that needs to be URL encoded twice: